radonys/EPL-Season-Analysis/README.md

-# EPL-Season-Analysis
+# EPL Football Insights
-An analysis of EPL matches and league performance
+An analysis of EPL matches and league for seasons 2006-07 to 2016-17.